DanielPuentee/outdpik/README.md

 This project is licensed under the terms of the [GNU](license.txt) - see the LICENSE file for details.

 ## Documentation
-The official documentation is hosted on FALTA: https://pandas.pydata.org/pandas-docs/stable
+The official documentation is hosted on: https://pypi.org/project/outdpik/

 ## Development
 Want to contribute?
 Great!